Aphris-Karu/Free-Corrade-AI/docs/HowTo.md

 mkdir /opt/corrade/brain
 mkdir /opt/corrade/mqtt-data
 ```
+I have included a mosquitto.conf in the /docs or you can view it at https://github.com/Aphris-Karu/Free-Corrade-AI/blob/master/docs/mosquitto.conf

-Now you can create your docker-compose.yml
+Now you can create your docker-compose.yml by copying the below into it.

 ```
 version: "3"